Forest Stewardship Project

 Forest Stewardship Study

-Starting in 2015, the Closter Nature Center (CNC) Board undertook a long-term project to assess the health of its 136-acre site of forested wetlands.
+Starting in 2015, the Closter Nature Center (CNC) Board undertook a long-term project to assess and protect the health of its 136-acre site of forested wetlands.
 Soon after, a forest stewardship study was conducted by New Jersey Audubon for the CNC which has served as a baseline for further study and recommendations of care.
 Please check here for continuing updates and information.
 (Note: Most recent information appears first.)

 CNC Spring Woods, 2018